 I’ve worked on a number of prison projects, including :

-- Part of Design & Build of the new Auckland East male maximum security prison in Paremoremo, New Zealand (with Fletcher Construction and MODE Architects)
+- Consultant on Design & Build of Auckland East male maximum security prison in Paremoremo, New Zealand (with Fletcher Construction and MODE Architects).
+Opened 2018

 - Consultant to New Zealand Dept of Corrections on design of the new medium security men’s prison in Waikeria, NZ